 Plug the micro USB cable into both the Arduino module and a USB port on your computer.

 Turn your power module on.
 You should see a red light illuminate on the power module and a yellow light flash on your Arduino module.

 To upload the Arduino sketch to your Arduino module, press the arrow button in the top left corner of the screen.
-You will see a blue bar at the bottom of the window that says "compiling sketch", and you should see two yellow lights flash on your Arduino module when this happens.
-The upload is complete when you see "done uploading" at the bottom of your sketch window.
+You will see a blue bar at the bottom of the window that says "Compiling sketch..." followed by "Uploading...", and you should see two yellow lights flash on your Arduino module when this happens.
+The upload is complete when you see "Done uploading" at the bottom of your sketch window.

-Now, switch over to the processing sketch.
-Press the "play" button in the Processing window (top left corner).
+Now, switch over to the Processing sketch.
+Press the "Play" button in the Processing window at the top-left corner.
 This will open another window that says "littleBits PONG".
 Press any key on your keyboard to start the game and move the dimmers to adjust the Pong paddles.